Students from Sturgeon Bay provided the inspiration that made Heritage Village come to life at the edge of Sturgeon Bay.

 Vignes School – 1995

 After much discussion and planning, the 28-by-40 foot building – minus its roof – was moved.
-At The Crossroads, the school got a new roof and a reconstructed steeple, thanks to work and donations from John Collins and PortSide Builders.
+At the Heritage Village property, the school got a new roof and a reconstructed steeple, thanks to work and donations from John Collins and PortSide Builders.
 The warped floor was restored with time donated by the custodians from the School District of Sturgeon Bay.
 Members of the DCHS restored the interior of the building.

 Heritage Garden – 1996

 The members of the Sturgeon Bay Home and Garden Club started the Heritage Garden as a memorial to two club members.
-Originally planned as an herb garden, the garden has grown to include vegetables and flowers.
+Originally planned as an herb garden, the garden has grown to include heirloom vegetables and flowers.
 Members of Master Gardeners constructed the slab fence around the garden and the arbor at its entryway.
-Each summer, volunteer gardeners tend the garden.
+Each summer, volunteers from Sturgeon Bay Home and Garden Club and Master Gardeners tend the garden.
 The produce is shared with local food pantries.

 The Petersen Granary – 2000